SQweb-team/Multipass-SDK-PHP/README.md

 ### 1. Initializing the SDK

-You have to initialise the SQweb variable on the pages where you need it with this piece of code:
+First, you have to initialise SQweb variable on the pages where you wish to use it.

 If you used composer: